mainkoon81/Study-Autonomous-Car-Prep-01/README.md

 state = [distance_x, distance_y, velocity_x, velocity_y, steering_angle, angular_velocity]
 ```
 ### # vector calculation
+Vectors are one part of the Kalman filter equations.
+In python, a vector can be a simple grid with one row and a column for each element.
+What if transposed?
+You can think of a vector as a simple list of values even if the vector is vertical.

 1.Vector Math: **Addition**
  - You are tracking the other vehicle.
 Currently, the other vehicle is 5 meters ahead of you along your x-axis, 2 meters to your left along your y-axis, driving 10 m/s in the x direction and 0 m/s in the y-direction.
  - The vehicle has moved 3 meters forward in the x-direction, 5 meters forward in the y-direction, has increased its x velocity by 2 m/s and has increased its y velocity by 5 m/s.